made-indrayana/audio-multitool-cli/README.md

 *(Download DSA Multitool in "Packages" to have .exe file)*

 Multitool is developed for a few video-audio related workflow as a C++ learning project. **Please pardon all the beginner programmer's mistake!**
 At this moment this is a Windows-Only application.
-MacOS will follow in the future hopefully.

 ***You have to have ffmpeg installed and configured to be used as a command in the command line to make this program to work.***
 FFMpeg Download and setup in Windows: [Link](https://video.stackexchange.com/questions/20495/how-do-i-set-up-and-use-ffmpeg-in-windows)